 The Big Picture: From Taming a Monster to Cautious Optimism

 To understand where we're going, we need a quick look at where we've been.
-From 2022 to late 2023, the Riksbank was in full-on crisis mode.
-Inflation, which is the rate at which prices for goods and services increase, skyrocketed to levels not seen in decades.
+From 2022 to late 2023, the Riksbank was in full-on crisis mode. inflation, which is the rate at which prices for goods and services increase, skyrocketed to levels not seen in decades.
 The Riksbank’s one major job is to keep inflation stable at around 2%.
 To do this, they have one primary tool: the policy rate (or styrränta).

 By aggressively raising this rate from zero to 4.00%, they made borrowing money more expensive.
 This was designed to cool down a hot economy, encouraging people and businesses to spend less and save more, thus bringing inflation back down.